|Seriously, Evil Princess Jasmine just isn't much of a threat.|

 No, he doesn't.
 In the last episode he was in, his only episode before now, he outright monologues about what he was doing as he did it.
 Sorry, thanks for playing.

 Batman instructs his computer to give him the building layout, and this is interspersed with the actual break in.
 The CRC, as it exposits, exists to study things ranging from disease, to synthetic contaminants.
 If the building's ground level is breached by any of the more dangerous contagions, it'll blow up. ...well, that takes care of the disease, but wouldn't the synthetic contaminants be leeched into the ground and air surrounding the building?
 Anyway, as the computer talks about security, Lady Shiva walks right into the building with her ninjas. ...why is she going?

 I love how the guard sincerely asks, "Can I help you, ma'am?" before getting a dart to the neck along with his buddy.
 His voice was recorded, his eye scanned, and goo spread on his hand before Lady Shiva touches the goo.
-The eye scan gets past the retinal lock, the voice for the voice lock, and she uses her fake handprint (which is on her hand BACKWARDS) to get past the handprint lock.
+The eye scan gets past the retinal lock, the voice for the voice lock, and she uses her fake handprint (which is on her hand backwards and therefore shouldn't work) to get past the handprint lock.
 She and her ninjas head to the third basement level, where MacGuffin's Disease is kept.